sbanjara/number-guessing-game/README.md

 # Number Guessing Game!!
   This is a simple web based Number Guessing Game.
 The program selects one random number between 1 and 100, and the user is to guess that number.

-## Running a Program
+## Running this Program
-   Firstly, clone the link in your workstation.
-After cloning the project, open the web brower and drag in
+   Firstly, clone this program link in your workstation (type "git clone https://github.com/sbanjara/number-guessing-game" in the command prompt).
+After cloning the project, open the web brower and drag the ".html" file in the web browser.